danielcjacks/activity/prisma_migration.md

 - Run `npm i`

 3. Configure environment variables
-- Create a `.env` file based on the `.env.sample` file, substituting the password with the password you defined
+- Create a `.env` file based on the `.env.sample` file, substituting the password with the password you defined for the database

 4. Run prisma migrate
 - Run `npx prisma migrate dev --name "init"`